ArmantoArisRoutsis/Routsis_Armanto-Portofolio/readme.md

 Download or clone the repository onto your machine.
 Extract the .zip file.
 Open index.html file in your browser.
+Live version of my portofolio can be found by visiting [this link](https://github.com/user/repo/blob/branch/other_file.md).